You're Stronger than the Envy of Others

 Selfishness implies an exaggerated craving to possess everything for yourself.
 It’s an attitude of self-absorption, ignoring everyone else’s interests.

 Thus, the feelings and worries of others stay on the sidelines, as if they didn’t exist or weren’t important.
-The things accomplished by others are experienced as something you once owned but was taken from you.
+The things accomplished by others are experienced as something you once owned but were taken from you.
 Others got something which, in your mind, belonged to you.
 Something that “they don’t deserve”.

 Pride and selfishness are intimately linked to a feeling of envy.
 They are impulsed by desires of self-affirmation and defense mechanisms.